 How we are caring for local children and their families

-In order to protect our staff and the children we care for; we have had to make the difficult decision to cancel all booked respite care until further notice.
-Our priority at the moment is to continue to operate our service at the hospice and in the community to ensure that all children have access to specialist palliative care.
+Our priority is to continue to operate our service at the hospice and in the community to ensure that all children have access to specialist palliative care.

 For the time being, we are able to give children and their families the following care;